Gun (video game): Plot

 Cole is thrown into the Empire jail before his scheduled execution the next day.
-Here he meets Port, a member of the Resistance, and Soapy Jennings, a safecracker.
+Here he meets Port, a member of the Resistance, and Soapy Jennings, a safe-cracker.
 With Soapy's help, Cole escapes jail and flees Empire with the other two prisoners.
 Soapy departs for Dodge while Port takes Cole to the Resistance's Hideout, where he meets their leader, Clay Allison.
-Cole later learns from Clay that he and Ned had served under Magruder during the Civil War, and that the former Confederate Major was searching for Quivira, a lost city of gold, and that his ruthless quest had torn the West apart.
+Cole later learns from Clay that he and Ned had served under Magruder during the American Civil War, and that the former Confederate Major was searching for Quivira, a lost city of gold, and that his ruthless quest had torn the frontier apart.

 Clay takes Cole on a mission to destroy one of Magruder's trains, which they execute successfully.
-They also discover the boxcar of the train is full of captured Apaches, who Magruder had been using as slaves.
-The Apache Chief Many Wounds turns up at the scene, and thanks Cole for freeing his people.
+They also discover that the boxcar of the train is full of captured Apache, who Magruder had been using as slaves.
+The Apache Chief Many Wounds turns up at the scene, and thanks Cole for freeing his people, whilst criticising him for killing them at the bridge.
 As the Resistance celebrate at the hideout later that night, they are attacked by Magruder's men.
 They eventually manage to repel the attack but Clay is captured and taken to Empire City.
 Cole convinces Port and the rest of the Resistance to attack Empire, rescue their leader and take out Hoodoo.
-After battling his way through Empire to Hoodoo's stronghold, Cole eventually rescues Clay from his prison and confronts the corrupt mayor, whom he eventually kills.
+After battling his way through Empire to Hoodoo's fortification, Cole eventually rescues Clay from his prison and confronts the corrupt mayor, whom he eventually kills.
 With the city liberated from Magruder's control, Cole travels back to Dodge to find Soapy so they can crack a safe that Cole noticed on the steamboat.
 After Cole saves Soapy from a lynch mob, the pair escape Dodge and travel to the wreckage of the steamboat.
 However, the two are then captured by the renegade army commander Sergeant Hollister, who is revealed to be in league with Magruder.
-After escaping Hollister's fort, Cole and Soapy save the local Blackfoot tribe from Hollister's soldiers.
+After escaping Hollister's fort, Cole and Soapy save the local Blackfoot Confederacy tribe from Hollister's soldiers.
 Cole then assists the tribe in attacking and capturing Hollister's Fort.
 Cole then travels up river, only to be attacked by Hollister, who now wields Ned's powerful rifle.
 After Cole wounds the psychotic sergeant heavily, Hollister then attempts to kill him via a suicide bombing, which he fails, killing only himself.